sabaribala2004-dataanalyst/Data-Cleaning-and-Preprocessing/README.md

 ## 📌 Description

 This project is part of a **Data Analyst Internship Task**.
-The dataset used is **KaggleV2-May-2016 (Medical Appointment No Shows)**, which contains information about patients, their scheduled appointments, and whether they showed up or not.
+The dataset used is **KaggleV2-May-2016 (Medical Appointment No Shows)** <a href="">View Main File</a>
+, which contains information about patients, their scheduled appointments, and whether they showed up or not.

 The main objective of this task was to **clean and preprocess the raw dataset** to make it analysis-ready.
 Steps included: handling PatientId format, fixing date columns, standardizing text values, renaming columns, and checking for data quality issues.